Bacon Wrapped Standing Rib Eye Roast

 This bacon wrapped rib eye roast is perfect for the holidays.

-The crunchiness of the bacon, mixed with the juices and the flavor of the meat, is AMAZING!
-Seriously, this is such a great tasting roast that will surely please and perfect for Christmas Dinner.
+The crunchiness of the bacon, mixed with the juices and the flavor of the meat, tastes AMAZING!
+Seriously, this is such a delicious tasting roast that will surely please and is perfect for Christmas Dinner.

-The nice man, Aaron, asked if I wanted him to cut the bones off and wrap it like he does his rib eye every year.
+Aaron, the nice man, asked if I wanted him to cut the bones off and wrap it like he does his rib eye every year.
 I said, “sure” and then Aaron unwrapped the roast, cut the bones off, seasoned the whole roast, tied the bones back on, and then proceeded to make the bacon blanket.
 What an amazing employee!
 He didn’t have to go the extra mile but he did.
-He totally provided excellent customer service probably without even realizing it because that’s how he is everyday!
+He totally provided excellent customer service probably without even realizing it because that’s how he is everyday.
 I did call the store’s headquarters and let them know just how wonderful this employee was.
 The nice lady told me that this employee will be recognized for his excellent customer service.
+It surely pays to provide excellent customer service.

-When the roast has finished cooking, let it sit and rest for about 15-20 mintues before slicing.
+Once the roast has finished cooking, remove the pan from the oven, let it sit and rest for about 15-20 mintues before slicing.

 Once sliced, ENJOY!